 This is a brief summary of the U.S. federal income tax aspects of awards that may be made under the 2022 Incentive Award Plan based on existing U.S. federal income tax laws as of the date of this prospectus.
 This summary covers only the basic tax rules.
 It does not describe a number of special tax rules, including the alternative minimum tax and various elections that may be applicable under certain circumstances.
 It also does not reflect provisions of the income tax laws of any municipality, state or foreign country in which a holder may reside, nor does it reflect the tax consequences of a holder's death.
 Therefore, no one should rely on this summary for individual tax compliance, planning or decisions.
-Participants in the 2022 Incentive Award Plan should consult their own professional tax advisors concerning tax aspects of awards under the 2022 Incentive Award Plan.
-The discussion below concerning tax deductions that may become available to the Company under U.S. federal tax law is not intended to imply that the Company will necessarily obtain a tax benefit or asset from those deductions.
+Participants in the 2022 Incentive Award Plan should consult their own professional tax advisors concerning tax aspects of awards under the 2022 Incentive U.S. federal tax law is not intended to imply that the Company will necessarily obtain a tax benefit or asset from those deductions.
 The tax consequences of awards under the 2022 Incentive Award Plan depend upon the type of award.
-Changes to tax laws following the date of this prospectus could alter the tax consequences described below
+Changes to tax laws following the date of this prospectus could alter the tax consequences described below.